uchicago-capp-camp-2025/python-lab/README.md

 - Don't let the fact that you likely do not understand the code yet get in your way, focus on the error messages you receive and they'll guide you to working code.
 - Feel free to experiment and make changes to the code to better understand it!
 You can always use `git diff` and `git restore` to undo those changes as needed.

+## The Game

+Within `game.py` you will find a small Python script that allows you to play a guessing game.

+In our game a random word is chosen from a list and players have six tries to guess the word-- guessing one letter at a time.

+Unfortunately it has a few bugs right now that we're going to need to fix.

 ## Part 1 - Syntax Errors

 There are two intentional typos in the code you've been given that you'll need to fix.